 The vampire suddenly appeared, perched on the top of the boulder.
 He placed his hands at his sides and smiled.
-"I must give you credit.
-That is the quickest work anyone has ever made of a minion."
+“I must give you credit.
+That is the quickest work anyone has ever made of one of my minions.”

-"Yeah?"
+“Yeah?”
 Kennedy challenged, stepping between Kadin and the vampire.
-"Well, why don’t you bring your ancient ass down here and we’ll see if I can set a new record?"
+“Well, why don’t you bring your ancient ass down here and we’ll see if I can set a new record with you?”

 Drachen laughed heartily.
 “You are a fiery one.
 After all these years, a worthy adversary.”

-"Bring it on, Grandpa," Kennedy taunted as she wiggled her fingers to motion him over.
+“Bring it on, Grandpa,” Kennedy taunted.
+She wiggled her fingers to motion him over.

-Kennedy turned to see a dozen minions lined against the backside of clearing.
+Kennedy turned to see a half dozen minions lined up along the back of the clearing.
 They slowly started to move in, trapping the two women in the center.

 “I’ll distract them, you get Drachen.”

-Kennedy looked around at the circling vampires and then back to Kadin.
+Kennedy looked around at the six circling vampires and then back to Kadin.

 “You know I’m right,” the hunter said.

 The slayer relented.
-"Fine, but if you get killed…I’m kicking your ass."
+“Fine, but if we get killed…I’m kicking your ass.”

 Kadin smiled.
 “Deal.”

 Kennedy turned to the ancient vampire still perched on the boulder, smiling down at her amused.
-"Looks like it’s just me and you," she said removing her jacket and tossing it away.
-"Whadda ya say I show you why I’m the Chosen One?"
+“Looks like it’s just you and me,” she said.
+“Whadda ya say I show you why I’m the Chosen One?”